Art in Public Places

 Percent for Art Commission, College of Visual Arts and Design

 On the occasion of the construction of an additional wing of the CVAD Building, a new artwork is being commissioned for UNT, made possible by the Percent for Art program.
-Five finalist artists have been invited to give lectures about their previous and current works.
-To kick off these lectures, a panel of public art experts will speak about how art makes a difference in public spaces and what it means to collect public artworks.
+Updates to come.

 1935 Mural, Bruce Hall Cafeteria